UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is Verizon Fios better than Xfinity Gigabit?

 When comparing Verizon Fios vs Xfinity Gigabit, Fios is generally the stronger option for heavy data users.
-While both providers offer impressive gigabit download speeds that handle massive files, Fios provides symmetrical gigabit upload speeds.
-This equal upload power makes fiber much more efficient for content creators and remote workers.
+While both providers offer impressive gigabit download speeds that handle massive file transfers beautifully, Fios provides symmetrical gigabit upload speeds.
+This equal upload power makes a fiber connection much more efficient for content creators and remote workers.

 How do I know if Verizon or Xfinity is available at my address?

-Because telecom availability varies wildly by neighborhood, the best method is checking the official provider websites.
-You can also utilize the federal government’s broadband maps to confirm exactly which infrastructure is currently laid on your specific street before committing to a plan.
+Because telecom availability varies wildly by neighborhood, the most accurate method is checking the official provider websites.
+You can also utilize the federal government’s National Broadband Map to confirm exactly which infrastructure is currently laid on your specific street before committing to a plan.

 Can I use my own modem with Xfinity and Verizon?

-Yes, you can use your own modem with Xfinity, provided it is fully DOCSIS compatible.
-Verizon Fios doesn’t use traditional modems — it uses an Optical Network Terminal (ONT) installed on your property.
-However, you can use your own energy-efficient router for both providers to save money.
+Yes, you can use your own purchased modem with Xfinity, provided it is fully DOCSIS compatible with their network.
+Verizon Fios doesn’t use traditional modems — it uses an Optical Network Terminal (ONT) installed securely on your property.
+However, you can use your own energy-efficient Wi-Fi router for both providers to save money on monthly equipment rentals.

 Are there data caps when switching from Xfinity to Verizon internet?

-Switching to Verizon generally eliminates your monthly data caps.
-This provides wonderful peace of mind for large families, avid gamers, and 4K video streamers who frequently hit Xfinity’s data thresholds and want to avoid paying extra overage charges.
+Switching to Verizon generally eliminates your monthly data caps altogether.
+This provides wonderful peace of mind for large families, avid gamers, and 4K video streamers who frequently hit Xfinity’s 1.2TB data thresholds and want to avoid paying extra punitive overage charges.

 Is Xfinity or Verizon better for renters?

-Verizon 5G Home Internet is often highly appealing for renters because it involves a simple plug-and-play gateway without requiring a technician to drill holes or run new cables.
-However, if your apartment building is already wired for Xfinity cable or Verizon Fios, both provide excellent hardwired stability.
+Verizon 5G Home Internet is highly appealing for renters because it involves a simple plug-and-play gateway without requiring a technician to drill holes in the drywall or run new exterior cables.
+However, if your apartment building is already fully wired for Xfinity cable or Verizon Fios, both provide excellent hardwired stability right out of the gate.

 About the Author